This piece was originally published on March 12, 2018, and was updated on November 24, 2022.

 How much you save will impact how much home you can afford and the type of mortgage you can get (either insured or uninsured.
 More on that later).

 One common myth many Canadians still believe is that at least 20% of the purchase price is required as a down payment.
-However, a mere 5% is all that is required (though mortgage default insurance is required for any down payment of less than 20%).
+However, a mere 5% is all that is required (though mortgage default insurance, often known as CMHC insurance, is required for any down payment of less than 20%).

 Once you’ve got a sufficient down payment saved, you’ll have an idea of what purchase price you might be able to afford.
-Of course, the size of your down payment is only one factor that determines affordability; so too are do credit score, your income, and your job situation.
+Of course, the size of your down payment is only one factor that determines affordability; so too do your credit score, your income and your job situation.
 But more on that later.

 To help you get an idea about how much mortgage you can afford, check out our handy Mortgage Affordability Calculator.